-There’s actually a sub question to this which is, ‘how much extra could it cost to not have good curtains and blinds?’
+There’s actually a sub question to this which is, ‘How much extra could it cost to not have good curtains and blinds?’
 Let’s touch on that first…

-You can reduce your carbon footprint and save money on those power bills by stopping cold air from travelling into your home and preventing warm air escaping through the windows with good window coverings.
+You can reduce your carbon footprint and save money on those power bills by stopping cold air from travelling into your home and preventing warm air escaping through the windows with good window treatments.

-Adding in a 100% polyester lining protects your curtains, blinds, carpet and furniture from the sun’s harsh rays, making them look better and last longer.
+Adding in a 100% polyester lining protects your drapes, your carpet and your furniture from the sun’s harsh rays, making them look better and last longer.
 Team that up with a sunscreen roller blind to help filter sunlight and keep your home cooler in summertime.